 Director of Alumni and Community Relations Shelli Stockton said that recipients drove from throughout Southern California to pick up their trees.
 Gavin Jewell ’23 was glad to see community members come together to participate in the event.
 “I'm a big believer in community, and I feel like giving these trees back creates a sense of unity,” he said.

-In addition to combatting climate change and bringing together the community, the trees come with their own set of ecological, social, health, and financial benefits.
+In addition to combating climate change and bringing together the community, the trees come with their own set of ecological, social, health, and financial benefits.
 According to the U.S. Department of Agriculture, one acre of forest absorbs six tons of carbon dioxide and puts out four tons of oxygen, which is enough to meet the annual needs of 18 people.
 Studies have also shown that trees and well-landscaped areas make people feel safer and are associated with lower crime rates and heightened levels of activity for children.

 Learn more about the tree giveaway and access the resources from the event.